-Core inflation in the UK, which excludes energy, food, alcohol and tobacco, dropped to 1.7 percent in May 2019, the lowest annual rate since January 2017.
+The UK annual core inflation rate, which excludes prices of energy, food, alcohol and tobacco, decreased to 1.5 percent in August 2019, its lowest since November 2016.
 Core Inflation Rate in the United Kingdom averaged 1.64 percent from 1997 until 2019, reaching an all time high of 3.70 percent in April of 2011 and a record low of -0.10 percent in June of 2000.